somphene/somphene.github.io/teaching/index.md

 ---
 ### It requires no effort to see something new, the difficulty in learning lies in unlearning the biases that block our vision.

-## Teaching Assistant for Courses at IIT Bombay
+## Teaching Assistant for the following Courses at IIT Bombay
 ### [Calculus](https://somphene.github.io/teaching/calculus)
 ### [Linear Algebra](https://somphene.github.io/teaching/linearalgebra)
 ### [Ordinary Differential Equations](https://somphene.github.io/teaching/odes)